Access to Documents and Transcripts Practice Note (GPN-ACCS)

 1. Introduction and Definitions

-1.1 This practice note provides guidance in respect of requests for access to documents contained in a file relating to a proceeding in the Court, and in respect of access to transcripts of a proceeding.
+1.1 This practice note provides guidance in respect of requests for access to documents contained in the court file relating to a proceeding in the Court, and in respect of access to transcripts of a proceeding.

 1.2 The practice note takes effect from the date it is issued and, to the extent practicable, applies to proceedings whether filed before, or after, the date of issuing.